Warfley/Iterators/src/tuple/Readme.md

 ```

 ## Unpacking
-Tuples allow for unpacking into normal variables with a form of pattern matching, by using the None type from the `NoneType` unit:
+Tuples allow for unpacking into normal variables with a form of pattern matching, by using the `_` placeholder:
 ```pascal
 var
   q: TQuintuple<String, Integer, Double, Integer, String>;